 - Swimwear.
 Okay, I won't go on about it.
 But, seriously, always pack swimwear.
 It takes up the tiniest amount of room in your suitcase.

 - Shoes.
 Wedges and heeled booties are great transitional shoes, though they do not respond well to cobbled streets or public transport.
-Instead, choose comfy shoes that will work hard for you when you’re exploring the city.
+Instead, choose comfy shoes that will work hard for you when you're exploring the city.
+Visiting the north?
+Consider bringing your rain boots as well.

 - Accessories.
 Keep yourself cool and covered with a wide brim hat and some trusty shades.
 And if your trip is more city than the seaside, swap your beach bag for a sturdy cross-body bag.